Gesang der Geister über den Wassern: The poem

 In 1789, he revised the poem for publication in one of his volumes of collected writings.
 He gave it the title it now bears, made minor modifications to the wording, and changed its form from a dialogue between two spirits speaking alternately to a monologue.

 The poem is 35 lines long, mostly of four or five syllables, and is divided into six stanzas of uneven length.
 It is without either rhymes or strong rhythm.
-Goethe compares the soul of man to water.
-Water cycles between Heaven and Earth.
+Goethe compares the soul of man to water cycles between Heaven and Earth.
 It gushes over a high cliff and breaks among the rocks.
 It flows through grassy meadows to a lake where the stars see their reflection.
 Wind is the water's lover, stirring it into restlessness.
 The soul of man is like the water, and the destiny of man is like the wind.